What is Form 4952?

 - 6

-Determine your investment interest expense deduction based on the figures from Part III.
+Determine the disallowed expense to carry forward and your net investment interest expense deduction for the current year in Part III.

 Who is required to fill out Form 4952?

-Individuals, estates, and trusts are responsible for completing Form 4952 to claim a deduction for their investment interest expense.
+Individuals, estates, and trusts are responsible for completing Form 4952 to claim deductions for investment interest expenses.

 When is Form 4952 not required?

-You don't need to file Form 4952 if your investment income from interest and ordinary dividends, minus qualified dividends, exceeds your investment interest expense.
-Also, if you have no other deductible investment expenses or didn't incur investment interest to generate tax-exempt income, you can skip this form.
+You don’t need to file Form 4952 if your investment interest expense is less than your investment income from interest and ordinary dividends, minus any qualified dividends.
+Also, if you lack other deductible investment expenses or have no carryover of disallowed investment interest expense from the previous year, you can skip this form.

 When is Form 4952 due?